junnlikestea/reesolve/README.md

 [![Build status](https://github.com/junnlikestea/reesolve/workflows/Continuous%20Integration/badge.svg)](https://github.com/junnlikestea/reesolve/actions)

 Fetches A/AAAA Ipv4/6 and CNAME records.
-These seem to be the records I'm frequently after.
-Why not write a tool for it?
+These seem to be the records I'm frequently after, why not write a tool for it?

 ### Installation